Skip to main content

 A quick tutorial on how to use the 'Version Comparison' function on Avvoka

-Updated over a week ago
+Updated this week

+Version Comparisons are useful to see what changes were made in different versions of a document.
 Once changes are accepted, it's also a useful tool to see what changes were made, and if needed, previous versions can be restored by clicking on them.

 Did this answer your question?